AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 The information on this page covers security requirements that are needed for any existing FTP and SFTP servers that are used to receive data delivered by Adobe Analytics Data Feeds or Data Warehouse.

-* **Existing FTP servers**: Must be upgraded to use SFTP, as described in [Upgrade FTP servers to use SFTP](#upgrade-ftp-servers-to-use-sftp).
+* **Existing FTP servers**: Must be upgraded to use SFTP, as described in the section below, [Upgrade FTP servers to use SFTP](#upgrade-ftp-servers-to-use-sftp).

   This upgrade must be completed by < **_Date???_** >.

-* **Existing SFTP servers (and newly upgraded SFTP servers)**: Must have old passphrases rotated, as described in [Rotate your SFTP passphrase](#rotate-your-sftp-passphrase).
+* **Existing SFTP servers (and newly upgraded SFTP servers)**: Must have old passphrases rotated, as described in the section below, [Rotate your SFTP passphrase](#rotate-your-sftp-passphrase).

   Regular rotation of the SFTP passphrase is a security best practice that helps protect your data.

 >[!IMPORTANT]
 >
->Consider the following situations before completing the steps in this article:
+>Consider the following situations before completing the steps in this article.
 >
->* **Adobe recommends transitioning to a modern cloud destination.**
+>* **Adobe recommends transitioning to a modern cloud destination rather than upgrading SFTP, if possible.**
 >FTP and SFTP are legacy destination types.
-Rather than upgrading FTP accounts to SFTP and rotating SFTP passphrases, Adobe recommends moving to a modern cloud destination type (such as Amazon S3, Google Cloud Platform, or Azure), which provide a higher level of security.
+Rather than upgrading FTP accounts to SFTP and rotating SFTP passphrases as described in this article, Adobe recommends moving to a modern cloud destination type (such as Amazon S3, Google Cloud Platform, or Azure), which provide a higher level of security.
 For more information, see [Configure cloud import and export accounts](https://experienceleague.adobe.com/en/docs/analytics/components/locations/configure-import-accounts).
 >
->* **FTP and SFTP accounts that are used exclusively for Classifications do not apply.**
+>* **If FTP and SFTP accounts are used exclusively for Classifications, migrate to Classification sets.**
->If your FTP account is used exclusively for Classifications, you should migrate from the **Classifications importer** to **Classification sets**, rather than upgrading FTP accounts to SFTP and rotating SFTP passphrases.
+>If your FTP account is used exclusively for Classifications, you should migrate from the **Classifications importer** to **Classification sets**, rather than upgrading FTP accounts to SFTP and rotating SFTP passphrases as described in this article.
 The Classification importer will be deprecated and no longer accessible after **August 31, 2026**.
 For more information, see [Classification sets overview](https://experienceleague.adobe.com/en/docs/analytics/components/classifications/sets/overview).
 >
 >* **Coordinate with any third-party partners if FTP data is delivered to them.**
->If your FTP data is delivered to a third-party partner (for example, a consulting firm or Adobe Analytics vendor), coordinate with them before following the steps on this page.
+>If your FTP data is delivered to a third-party partner (for example, a consulting firm or Adobe Analytics vendor), coordinate with them before following the steps in this article.

 ## Upgrade FTP servers to use SFTP

 ### Step 1: Generate a public/private key pair and upload the public key to your existing FTP server

+This section describes how to generate a public/private key pair that is used to download data from the FTP server.

+>[!NOTE]
+>
+>In a future section, you will generate a second public/private key pair that will be used for uploading data from Adobe to the FTP server.

-To set up secure transfer with the FTP server:
+To set up secure transfer with your FTP server:

+1. Log in to the Workstation where you download data from the FTP server.

-1. Generate a public/private key pair to use for secure transfer.
+1. Generate a public/private key pair to use for secure transfer:

-   This process differs depending on whether your FTP server is hosted by Adobe or you are using your own FTP server:

-   +++ For an Adobe-hosted FTP server:

-   Generate a public/private key pair:

    * **In a Linux environment**: Run the following command to generate the ed25519 key pair:

      ```
      ssh-keygen -t ed25519 -C "your-comment-or-email"
      ```

      If your policy does not allow you to use ed25519 keys, run the following command to generate the RSA key pair (**Note:** The RSA key typically applies to customers who operate under FIPS 186-4, as ed25519 is first supported in the newer FIPS 186-5):

      ```
      ssh-keygen -t rsa -b 4096 -C "your-comment-or-email"
      ```

    * **In a Windows environment**: Use PuTTYgen.

-   +++

-   +++ For your own FTP server:

-   If you want to set up secure transfer with your own FTP location, you must have an SFTP hostname, username, and the destination site that contains a valid RSA or ed25519 public key.
-You can download the appropriate public key when creating the feed. < **_I'm unclear how they download this key.
-Is this when creating a data feed?
-Or is it when creating the location account (there's a key that you download at the end of that workflow)._** >

-   +++

 1. Create a file named [!DNL `authorized_keys`] (no extension).